 We don’t usually associate Britain’s southeast shores with beautiful beaches – but if you know where to look, you’ll find some unrivalled marvels.
-Londoners needn’t trek the Earth for brilliant sands; the capital is connected to some of the UK’s best beaches – and our favourites are all within 90 minutes’ drive.
-Cop a lungful of the fresh salty air on home soil…
+Londoners needn’t trek the Earth for brilliant sands; the capital is connected to some of the UK’s best beaches – and our favourites are all within a 90-minute drive.
+Cop a lungful of the fresh salty air on these fabulous beaches near London…

 1. Camber Sands, Sussex

 The Sussex coast is known for its shingle and pebble beaches, but Camber Sands is the exception to the rule and home to the only sand dunes in East Sussex.
 The beach remains virtually unspoilt and is dearly popular among windsurfers and kite surfers.
 That said, your furry friends are also welcome between May and September (but must be on a lead in F & H zones).
 Even in the peak of summer, the crowds are manageable and all it takes is a 2-hour drive from London.

 2. Priory Bay Beach, Isle of Wight